takashibinns/tableau-angularjs-sample/README.md

 You should be able to access the running application at http://localhost:4200.
 The back end is running on port 8080, but we use a proxy config to ensure everything is accessible through the same URL & port.

 ## Production
 If you are looking to deploy this application in production, the build process is slightly different.
-First we build the Angular app using ng build, and then we can host the static files using Node/Express
+First we build the Angular app using _ng build_, and then we can host the static files using Node/Express
 ```
 # Build the Angular App (output to dist folder)
 ng build